-A brochure listing research interests and publications of the members of the zoology graduate faculty, as well as summarizing admissions and program requirements and opportunities for financial aid, is available on request from the department; a separate graduate student handbook describes the details of program requirements and procedures.
-This information also is available on the World Wide Web (www2.hawaii.edu/~zoology).
-The following sections summarize the admissions and program requirements, but the department brochure and handbook should be consulted for complete details.
+A brochure listing research interests and publications of the members of the zoology graduate faculty, as well as describing admissions and program requirements and opportunities for financial aid, is available on request from the department; this information also is available on the World Wide Web (www2.hawaii.edu/~zoology).
+The following sections summarize the admissions and program requirements, but the department brochure should be consulted for complete details.